RoboJackets/software-training-old/projects/week_1/Instructions.md

 ### 2.8 Transform tag orientation

 To transform the tag's orientation, we're going to follow a similar process.
 We'll start by extracting the rotation from the old tag message.
-We've provided a function to help you with this.
+We've provided a function to help you with this. `quaternionMessageToTransformationMatrix()` will take in a quaternion from a ROS message, and return a 4x4 transformation matrix that represents the rotation.
+The translation part of this matrix will be all zeros and won't really matter while we're treating it as a pure rotation.

 Declare a variable named `tag_orientation` of type `Eigen::Matrix4d` right after you position code.
 Initialize `tag_orientation` by calling `quaternionMessageToTransformationMatrix()`, passing it `tag_array_msg->tags[i].pose.orientation`.

 Now, apply both transformations to `tag_orientation`.
 This should look basically identical to how you applied the transformations to `position`.